 What Is a Hard Money Loan?

-Hard money loans are short-term loans secured by real estate.
+Hard money loans are short-term loans secured by real estate more info here.
 The real estate can be a residential or commercial property.
 Private investors fund these loans, which comes with several advantages.
 Most importantly, private investors can approve loans based on their own criteria, whereas a bank or credit union is bound by rigid underwriting requirements.
 Also, the investor can approve the loan in a very short period of time: often within days.
 Though the loans are short term, payments are based on a 30-year mortgage schedule, keeping them low.
 Interest-only options are available.

 Hard money lenders offer flexible loan terms.
 The standard term is 12 months, but terms between two- and five years are also commonplace.
 The borrower takes out the hard money loan with the intention of either refinancing, selling, or paying off the loan balance before the term ends.
 If the loan runs past the term, a balloon payment equal to the entire loan balance must be paid.